healthykitchen101/healthykitchen101.com/juicers/reviews/jocuu/jocuu-juicer-zm1503.md

 Dishwasher Safe: Yes

-The Jocuu takes only a few minutes to clean manually, with its most challenging parts being the top of the auger and the juice mesh, where fibers tend to stick.
-We recommend taking the unit apart and submerging these parts in mild soapy water immediately after juicing for easy cleanup.
+The Jocuu takes only a few minutes to clean by hand, with its most challenging parts being the top of the auger and the juice mesh, where fibers tend to stick.
+We recommend taking the unit apart and submerging these parts in mild soapy water immediately after juicing for an easier cleanup.